MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-transition.md

     1. **License and SKU changes**
         1. **Already purchased a Dynamics 365 Marketing license previously**: You can use a previously purchased license and there's no need to purchase the new license.
 When your license is up for renewal, you have the option to renew your current license or switch to the new Customer Insights license.
 More details about what is included in the license and pricing are available on the [Customer Insights pricing page](https://dynamics.microsoft.com/ai/customer-insights/pricing/).
 Your partner or authorized reseller can also provide more detailed information and offers available to you.
         1. If you haven't yet purchased a Dynamics 365 Marketing license, you're no longer able to purchase that specific license (if you were in the process of purchase, you may work with your sales team to get an exception to purchase the previous license).
 Work with your partner or reseller to purchase the new Customer Insights license that provides a better value and includes additional benefits.
-    1. **Transition to real-time marketing** - As a new customer, when you provision Customer Insights – Journeys (previously Dynamics 365 Marketing), you'll only see real-time marketing by default.
-If you have specific reasons that prevent you from using real-time marketing and you need outbound marketing, contact support and request an exception.
+    1. **Transition to real-time journeys** - As a new customer, when you provision Customer Insights – Journeys (previously Dynamics 365 Marketing), you'll only see real-time journeys by default.
+If you have specific reasons that prevent you from using real-time journeys and you need outbound marketing, contact support and request an exception.
 Upon review and approval, the product team will add outbound marketing to your org.

 1. **How is Dynamics 365 Marketing impacted by this announcement?**